acetinkaya/Machine-Learning-Based-Detection-of-Distributed-Denial-of-Service-DDoS-Attacks/README.md

 ---

 REFERENCES
 [1] Maregeli, C. N. (2010).
-A study on TCP SYN attacks and their effects
+A study on TCP SYN attacks and their effects on a network infrastructure (Master’s thesis).